j-richey/ounce-of-rust-design-doc/source/requirements/user-stories.rst

 * The difficulty for AI players can be configured by the Rust application developer.

+.. rubric:: Notes

+The difficulty can be thought of as a probability of how likely the AI will make a mistake.

 ======================
 Maximum AI Update Time
 ======================
 | As a Rust application developer,
-| I want the AI to block for less than 1/300 a second when picking its next move,
+| I want the AI to block for less than one frame when picking its next move,
 | so it does not block my rendering thread making my animations choppy.

 .. rubric:: Acceptance Criteria

 * There is a benchmark that measures the worst case time the AI blocks while picking the next move.
-* The benchmark is run on the lowest supported hardware.
+* How to run the benchmark is documented so developers can quickly evaluate this library to see if it meets their needs.

 .. rubric:: Notes

-* It is OK for the AI to spread the update over multiple iterations if necessary to meet this requirement.
-* Limited resources may prevent testing on a verity of platforms.
-Therefore, meeting this requirement on any one platform is considered successful.
-* 1/300 a second is ten times faster than what is considered the minimum acceptable frame rate for an interactive game and twice as fast as the 144Hz refresh rate of some modern monitors.
+Frame times can vary greatly depending on platform and application.
+For example, an update time of one second might be just fine for a casual Tic Tac Toe game.
+However, a Tick Tac Toe mini-game in a modern FPS is expected to take just a fraction of the 1/144 second frame time.
+Therefore, providing the tools to allow the Rust application developer to see if this library meets their needs is sufficient to fulfill this requirement.

 =======================